RobiTittoto/progettoCyber/home.md

 #### Distribution Vector

-**The modified APK was distributed through a simulated social engineering campaign using a Telegram channel.
-This demonstrates how attackers commonly distribute malicious applications through:**
+**The modified APK was distributed through a simulated social engineering campaign using a Telegram channel. ** I easily generated a fake description using ChatGPT and download an image from the official website

+(telegram.png)

+This demonstrates how attackers commonly distribute malicious applications through:

-Unofficial app stores
+- Unofficial app stores

-Social media platforms
+- Social media platforms

-Messaging applications
+- Messaging applications

-Email attachments
+- Email attachments

-Compromised websites
+- Compromised websites

-Installation Process
+- Installation Process

 **When victims attempt to install the APK:**